toaderflorin/blog/content/blog/2024-01-10-cdd/index.md

 image: "cucumber.jpg"

 ---
-During my development work, I have repeatedly come across the following pattern.'
+During my development work, I have repeatedly come across the following pattern.

-1. The designer produces a design in Figma.
-S/he will.
+1. The designer produces a design in Figma, and will attach screen shots of the design to a Jira ticket.
 2. The developer will implement said design.
-3. The designer will play with the design and conclude it doesn't really behave exactly as s/he had expected.
+3. The designer will play around with the design implementation and conclude it doesn't really behave exactly as s/he had expected.
 4. Rinse and repeat.

 The consequence of this is delivering a user story takes longer than expected, or in the words of John Carmack "after the first 90% comes the second 90%".